PSDI-UK/psdi-data-conversion/doc/conversion_chaining.md

 This has the advantage over the previous approach that it will guarantee that the strict relative importance of the criteria is respective, but it comes with the drawback of greater computational overhead, needing to run the pathfinding algorithm multiple times (or else running some analogous operation on the list of shortest pathways from the first step such as a sort).
 This will also get more complicated to program if there are more than two importance tiers.

 ### Custom weight type

+It's possible to run the pathfinding in a single stage with strict tiering of criteria if we use a custom data type for the weights of paths.
+The only requirements that Dijkstra's algorithm places on the weights is that they be non-negative, addable, and comparable.
+It's possible to construct a data type which meets these criteria and also allows for strict importance tiering, and in fact such a type is already in use for version numbering.

+Version numbers are period-separated integers such as 0.1, 1.245.0, 0.2.40, etc. A difference in a more-major (earlier) number always takes precedence in a comparison over any difference in a less-major number, i.e. (X+1).0 is greater than X.Y for any value of Y, no matter how large, e.g. 1.0.0 is greater than 0.999999.0.

+A number system such as this could be used for pathfinding with tiered importance simply by setting up appropriate weights, e.g.:

+- Weight for luggage being allowed at all on the trip: 1.0.0
+- Weight for time in hours of the trip: 0.2.0
+- Weight for price in $100 for the trip: 0.1.0
+- Weight for how jostled the luggage gets in the trip: 0.0.1

+A single pathfinding algorithm could then be run, which will prioritise trips where luggage is allowed.
+Among those where it is (or among all if it isn't allowed on any route), it will balance time and price.
+If there are multiple best paths which tie on this as well, it will then prioritise whichever jostles the luggage the least.

+This solution keeps the programming of the pathfinding simple (the extra complexity going into the definition of the data type), but will slow it down as comparisons of a custom data type such as this will take longer than native types, as compilers, hardware etc. are optimised for native numerical types.
+This also has the issue that if a third-party library is used for the pathfinding, it isn't likely to support a custom data type for weights.
+For instance, the `igraph` library only supports integer and floating-point weights.